-- cover which acts as a vapor barrier (such as 6-mil (0.15 mm) polyethylene sheeting lapped at the joints).
-Turn the ground cover up at least six inches (150 mm) at the walls. - (ii) Where practical in crawl spaces, provide a free ventilation area of one square foot (0.1 m2) for every 1500 square feet (150 m2) of the ground area of the crawl space.
+- (i) Where insulation is to be installed beneath floors over crawl spaces, cover the ground surface with a ground cover which acts as a vapor barrier (such as 6-mil (0.15 mm) polyethylene sheeting lapped at the joints).
+Turn the ground cover up at least six inches (150 mm) at the walls. - (ii) Where practical in crawl spaces, provide a free ventilation area of one square foot (0.1 m) for every 1500 square feet (150 m) of the ground area of the crawl space.
 Provide cross-ventilation where possible.